Best Peanut Butter Cookies

 For the sugar, I like using a combination of coconut sugar and brown rice syrup.
 The coconut sugar contributes some nutty caramel notes that work brilliantly with the peanut butter, while the brown rice syrup helps bind all the ingredients together.

 Because peanut butter contains so much fat, it's possible to use it without adding any extra oil.
 Aside from making these cookies plant-based, it also means I get to max out the peanut flavor.
-But don’t let the word “vegan” discourage you from making them as these are delicious by any measure.

-On the flip side, if you're the type that likes your cookies crisp, then just bake these a bit longer, and the sugars will caramelize, the moisture will evaporate, and you'll end up with peanut butter cookies with a nice snap.
+On the flip side, if you're the type that likes your peanut butter cookies crisp, then just bake these a bit longer, and the sugars will caramelize, the moisture will evaporate, and you'll end up with peanut butter cookies with a nice snap.